satellite-image-deep-learning/techniques/README.md

 - [dior_detect](https://github.com/hm-better/dior_detect) -> benchmarks for object detection on DIOR dataset

-- [Panchromatic to Multispectral: Object Detection Performance as a Function of Imaging Bands](https://medium.com/the-downlinq/panchromatic-to-multispectral-object-detection-performance-as-a-function-of-imaging-bands-51ecaaa3dc56) -> Medium article, concludes that more bands are not always beneficial, but likely varies by use case

 - [OPLD-Pytorch](https://github.com/yf19970118/OPLD-Pytorch) -> Learning Point-Guided Localization for Detection in Remote Sensing Images